JuliaNLSolvers/Optim.jl/docs/src/user/tipsandtricks.md

 ## Early stopping
 Sometimes it might be of interest to stop the optimizer early.
-The simplest way to do this is to set the `iterations` keyword in `OptimizationOptions` to some number.
+The simplest way to do this is to set the `iterations` keyword in `Optim.Options` to some number.
 This will prevent the iteration counter exceeding some limit, with the standard value being 1000.
-Alternatively, it is possible to put a soft limit on the run time of the optimization procedure by setting the `time_limit` keyword in the `OptimizationOptions` constructor.
+Alternatively, it is possible to put a soft limit on the run time of the optimization procedure by setting the `time_limit` keyword in the `Optim.Options` constructor.
 ```julia
 using Optim